Camp Nelson, California

 Camp Nelson is a census-designated place in Tulare County, California.
 Camp Nelson is 12 mi east of Springville.
 Camp Nelson has a post office with ZIP code 93208.
 The population was 109 at the 2020 census, up from 97 at the 2010 census.
 Camp Nelson can be reached from Porterville by 33 curvy miles on California State Route 190 with an elevation gain of 4,439 feet.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 1.2 square miles (3.2 km^{2}), all of it land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Camp Nelson has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

 Camp Nelson first appeared as a census designated place in the 2010 U.S. census.

-The 2020 United States census reported that Camp Nelson had a population of 106.
-The population density was 85.6 PD/sqmi.
-The racial makeup of Camp Nelson was 92 (86.8%) White, 0 (0.0%) African American, 6 (5.7%) Native American, 3 (2.8%) Asian, 0 (0.0%) Pacific Islander, 3 (2.8%) from other races, and 2 (1.9%) from two or more races.
-Hispanic or Latino of any race were 3 persons (2.8%).

-The whole population lived in households.
-There were 69 households, out of which 11 (15.9%) had children under the age of 18 living in them, 31 (44.9%) were married-couple households, 5 (7.2%) were cohabiting couple households, 18 (26.1%) had a female householder with no partner present, and 15 (21.7%) had a male householder with no partner present.
-23 households (33.3%) were one person, and 13 (18.8%) were one person aged 65 or older.
-The average household size was 1.54.
-There were 42 families (60.9% of all households).

-The age distribution was 4 people (3.8%) under the age of 18, 1 people (0.9%) aged 18 to 24, 14 people (13.2%) aged 25 to 44, 39 people (36.8%) aged 45 to 64, and 48 people (45.3%) who were 65 years of age or older.
-The median age was 63.3 years.
-There were 46 males and 60 females.

-There were 361 housing units at an average density of 291.6 /mi2, of which 69 (19.1%) were occupied year round, all by homeowners, and 292 (80.9%) were used seasonally.

 Annually, the town hosts the summer Mountain Festival in the Camp Nelson Meadow, which was established through the John M. Nelson conservancy.
 Apart from the annual festival, visitors come to Camp Nelson to see the grove of Sequoias near Belknap campground.

 A small tungsten mine operated in the area until the 1950s.